 This particular recipe uses almond flour to create a grain-free, gluten-free chicken tender that tastes even better than “regular” versions (at least in my opinion).
 The honey mustard sauce is a simple addition loaded with brain healthy good fats.
 These are great on their own or topping a salad with some pecans and goat cheese (my favorite).

 If your family likes chicken fingers, give this healthier recipe a try!
+My kids love to dip these in homemade honey mustard sauce.

 - Cut the chicken in to strips or nugget size.